anyrun-org/anyrun/plugins/applications/README.md

   // Also show the Desktop Actions defined in the desktop files, e.g. "New Window" from LibreWolf
   desktop_actions: true,
   max_entries: 5,
+  // The terminal used for running terminal based desktop entries, if left as `None` a static list of terminals is used
+  // to determine what terminal to use.
+  terminal: Some("alacritty"),
 )
 ```